I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nc-iddcx-evt_idd_cx_monitor_i2c_transmit.md

 <b>EVT_IDD_CX_MONITOR_I2C_TRANSMIT</b> has a 5 second timeout and must complete in that time limit.

 If the display adapter supports HDCP, <b>EVT_IDD_CX_MONITOR_I2C_TRANSMIT</b> must refuse to send data to an I2C device if the device has an I2C address that is used by HDCP.
 <b>EVT_IDD_CX_MONITOR_I2C_TRANSMIT</b> must never transmit data to an I2C device on the display adapter.
-That is, this function can transmit data to an I2C device in a monitor that is connected to the display adapter, but not to an I2C device that is on the display adapter itself.</p>
+That is, this function can transmit data to an I2C device in a monitor that is connected to the display adapter, but not to an I2C device that is on the display adapter itself.

 ## Requirements
 | &nbsp; | &nbsp; |